lilstipher/ledatascientist/pandas-tutoriel/README.md

 This directory contains the data behind the [Complete History Of The NBA](http://fivethirtyeight.com/interactives/the-complete-history-of-every-nba-team-by-elo) interactive.
 Data updated periodically.
 Game information is from [Basketball-Reference.com](http://www.basketball-reference.com/).

-In the data file `nbaallelo.csv` are the following variables:
+In the data file `nba.csv` are the following variables:

 Header | Definition
 ---|---------